claczny/VizBin/README.md

 # BUILD

+Pre-built files are available on the [Release page](https://github.com/claczny/VizBin/releases) so you can use VizBin right away and you do **not** need to build it.
+However, should you wish to build VizBin on your own, e.g., because you introduced some modifications, you are free to do so!
+Please take a look at platform-specific installation instructions as the whole build process has several requirements.
+Moreover, you might want to have a look at the wiki, specifically the [Minimal Build Environment](https://github.com/claczny/VizBin/wiki/Minimal-Build-Environment) for additional information.

-Build process can be triggered by running
+Generally, the build process can be triggered by running
 ```
 $ make all
 $ make install
 ```
-on linux machine.
-This will build VizBin-dist.jar file that can be run on linux, windows and osx.
-The whole build process require a lot of requirements to be installed.
-Please take a look at platform specific installation instruction to make sure that it can be run smoothly or create dist file for single operating system.
+.
+This will build the `VizBin-dist.jar` file that can be run on Linux, Windows and OSX.

-## linux
+## Linux

-Before building application we need to install dependencies:
+Please install the following dependencies or make sure they are installed on your system:
 ```
 sudo apt-get update
 sudo apt-get install -y libblas-dev libboost-all-dev libgsl0-dev maven